 Remember, Lord, those who have died and have gone before us marked with the sign of faith, especially those for whom we now pray, N. and N. May these, and all who sleep in Christ, find in your presence light, happiness, and peace.

-For ourselves, too, we ask some share in the fellowship of your apostles and martyrs, with John the Baptist, Stephen, Matthias, Barnabas, and all the saints.
+For ourselves, too, we ask some share in the fellowship of your apostles and martyrs, with John the Baptist, Stephen, Matthias, Barnabas,… and all the saints.
 Though we are sinners, we trust in your mercy and love.
 Do not consider what we truly deserve, but grant us your forgiveness.
+Through Christ our Lord.
+Through him you give us all these gifts.
+You fill them with life and goodness, you bless them and make them holy.

 NEW VERSION:

-Remember also, Lord, your servants N. and N., who have gone before us with the sign of faith and rest in the sleep of peace (unidiomatic, pleonastic).
+Remember also, Lord, your servants N. and N., who have gone before us with the sign of faith (unclear) and rest in the sleep of peace (unidiomatic, pleonastic).
 Grant them, O Lord, we pray, and all (ungrammatical) who sleep in Christ, a place of refreshment, light, and peace.

 To us also your sinful servants who hope in your abundant mercies, graciously grant (pleonastic, and groveling) some share and fellowship with (ungrammatical, pleonastic; earlier draft had ‘some share in the communion of’),your holy Apostles and Martyrs: with John the Baptist, Stephen, Matthias, Barnabas, and all your Saints, admit us, we beg you, into their company, (groveling) not weighing our merits but granting us pardon, through Christ our Lord.